Forget the University: Gift Cards, Professionalism and the Australian Academy | Latest Nigeria News Today

 According to the report, “one faculty debated the use of gift cards as payment for academics as recently as last year.”
 A Microsoft Teams message from a human resources official also stated in October last year, with some agitation, that the faculty of health wanted “to have another run at the gift card idea.”

-The UTS public relations team was immediately stung into action.
-“Gift cards are used at UTS, as they are at any other organisations, as a token of appreciation for non-employees who volunteer their time at the university, for example, as research participants, or as members of events panels or as one-off guest speakers,” reasoned one spokesperson.
+The UTS public relations team quickly sprung into action.
+One spokesperson reasoned, “We use gift cards at UTS, just like any other organization, to show appreciation to non-employees who volunteer their time at the university.
+This includes research participants, members of events panels, or one-off guest speakers.”

-The Senate Standing Committee similarly found that various “casual academic staff have been paid in gift certificates, instead of the wages, loadings, leave and superannuation to which they are entitled.”
+The Senate Standing Committee also discovered that the university has been compensating casual academic staff with gift certificates instead of providing them with the wages, loadings, leave, and superannuation they are entitled to.”
 Dr Hayley Singer, a member of the University of Melbourne Casuals’ Network, told the committee that she had “contested this at the time because I know I can’t pay rent, pay for transport or pay for medical bills with gift cards.
 This is how casual and insecurely employed academics are treated when we bring our professionalism and our expertise onto campus and into the classroom”.

 If only Singer realised that the whole function of the modern managerial university is to eschew and excoriate professionalism of any sort, notably in the areas that give education its greatest worth.
 To be professional is to be subversive, thereby making that individual dispensable.
 Best join the spread sheeters.